unixorn/awesome-zsh-plugins/README.md

 ### [Zgen](https://github.com/tarjoilija/zgen)

 Zgen is not being actively maintained.
-Consider switching to the [Zgenom](https://github.com/jandamm/zgenom) fork, which is.
+I recommend that you switch to the [Zgenom](https://github.com/jandamm/zgenom) fork, which is.

 ### [Zgenom](https://github.com/jandamm/zgenom)